ramzi-omari/MERN_Memories/README.md

 6- import the action in the frontend (for step 3)
 7- update the case in reducer
 8- in the 'update' we fetch the data from the updated post using (useSelector)

+(delete):

+- backend:
+  1- create new route
+  2- create deletePost function in controllers
+- frontend:
+  3- implement api call
+  4- create action creator and send the id as payload 5- implement delete in the **reducer**
+  6- import the reducer (usedispatch) and the action in the component 7- use dispatch(deletePost(..id)) in the component's button

 # INVALIDE HOOK CALL ERROR